gerschnaider/rock-paper-scissors/README.md

 # rock-paper-scissor
-A Rock Paper Scissors game made in Javascript that later will have implemented the visual part.
+A Rock Paper Scissors webpage where I implement with Javascript the functioning of the game.
+Made for the Foundations part of the course "The Odin Project".